nicholaswmin/dom/README.md

 ## Why these 3 methods?

 They're the ones *we* commonly use 80% of the time.
+I sometimes need to write demo/usage HTML files for WebComponents.
-I want demo files that are stupidly simple w/o dependencies, but the verbosity of the native API makes it unergonomic.
+I want these demo files to be stupidly simple & w/o dependencies
+but the verbosity of the native API makes it unergonomic & clutters up the file.

 On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.